jquast/wcwidth/docs/api_c.rst

-   Measure the visible width of text, including terminal control sequences such as colors, bold, tabstops, cursor movement, OSC 8 hyperlinks, and OSC 66 Text Sizing.  width_u32() encodes its codepoints to UTF-8 and measures as width_u8().
+   Measure the visible width of text, including terminal control sequences such as colors, bold, tabstops, cursor movement, and OSC 66 Text Sizing.  width_u32() encodes its codepoints to UTF-8 and measures as width_u8().

    Returns the width in display cells, or -1 on error.